Skip to content

 AGM Ramblers Association Cambridge Group

-Guest speaker Tom Platt, Chief Programmes and Delivery Officer from Ramblers HQ speaking on ‘Reflections from the past year and ambitions for the year ahead’
+Guest speaker was Tom Platt, Chief Programmes and Delivery Officer from Ramblers HQ speaking on ‘Reflections from the past year and ambitions for the year ahead’

 Footpath claims in Wimpole.
 We have submitted a claim for two well-used paths in the Wimpole/Orwell area – see News for details.